Evoniuk/Evoniuk/README.md

 I program mostly in JavaScript and C, but also do some Python and dabble in 6502.

 Contact me with smoke/bat-signals, or at **jack dot evoniuk at gmail**.
-(I'm currently looking for a new job, so if you're hiring for a technical writer or software engineer...)

 See me at the following: